ohmtal/ElfScript/docu/why.md

 Sure the performance of lua-jit or V8 (jit) is impossible to reach by a interpreted language.
 But for a neat, really easy to embed scripting language, which is in syntax close to C, php or JavaScript - it's not bad.

+### Version 0.7 performace close to lua in  "local var test"
+About 100ms - i would say: Mission completed :)